first-it-consulting/containers/README.md

 This project is heavily inspired from [home-operations](https://github.com/home-operations/containers/tree/main).

-This is almost a fork of the the home-operations project with the aim to have my own images available fpr my home lab cluster.
-However, I want also learn how thinks are working and got inspired from this project.
+This is almost a fork of the the home-operations project with the aim to have my own images available for my home lab cluster.
+However, I want also learn how things are working and got inspired from this project.

 ## Mission statement